Byrom Street Chambers Complaints Policy and Procedure

 Complaints to the Legal Ombudsman

-• If you are unhappy with the outcome of our investigation and you fall within their jurisdiction you also have a right to complain with the Legal Ombudsman, an independent complaints body, established under the Legal Services Act 2007, which deals with legal services complaints.
-The Ombudsman is not able to consider your complaint until it has first been investigated by Chambers.
+14. If you are unhappy with the outcome of our investigation and you fall within their jurisdiction you also have a right to take up your complaint with the Legal Ombudsman, the independent complaints body for complaints about lawyers, at the conclusion of our consideration of your complaint.
+The Ombudsman is not able to consider your complaint until it has first been investigated by chambers.
 The timeframe for referral of complaints to the Ombudsman is set out below.

-c) within six months of the complaint receiving a final response from their lawyer, if that response complies with the requirements in rule 4.4 of the Scheme Rules (which requires the response to include prominently an explanation that the Legal Ombudsman was available if the complainant remained dissatisfied and the provision of full contact details for the Ombudsman and a warning that the complaint must be referred to them within six months.
+b) The complainant must also refer the complaint to the Legal Ombudsman within six months of the complaint receiving a final response from their lawyer, if that response complies with the requirements in rule 4.4 of the Scheme Rules (which requires the response to include prominently an explanation that the Legal Ombudsman was available if the complainant remained dissatisfied and the provision of full contact details for the Ombudsman and a warning that the complaint must be referred to them within six months).

-• The Ombudsman can extend the time limit in fair and reasonable circumstances.
+15. The Ombudsman can extend the time limit in exceptional circumstances.
 Chambers must therefore have regard to that timeframe when deciding whether they are able to investigate your complaint.
 Chambers will not therefore usually deal with complaints that fall outside of the Legal Ombudsman's time limits.

 You can write to them at: